 Rock-crawling with a manual transmission is a more interactive experience since you have to be more engaged to properly control the vehicle.
-The automatic transmission is a more popular choice due to its ease of use and the fact that there is no clutch control required.
-With that being said, is manual the best option for rock crawling or would an automatic transmission be better suited for these off-road conditions?
+The automatic transmission, however, is a more popular choice due to its ease of use and the fact that there is no clutch control required.
+With that being said, is a manual 4WD the best option for rock crawling, or would an automatic transmission be better suited for these off-road conditions?

 Driving a manual when rock crawling requires complete clutch control and momentum to smoothly overcome large boulders and other rock obstacles.
-1st gear 4-LO with your diff lockers engaged is the ideal setting when rock crawling.
-Always try to avoid roll-backs and never “ride” the clutch under any circumstances as this is damaging to the vehicle.
+The recommended setting is, 1st gear, 4-LO with your diff lockers engaged.
+Avoid roll-backs on steep inclines and never “ride” the clutch under any circumstances as this is damaging to the clutch.

-Having the ability to drive a stick-shift (manual) transmission off-road is a very helpful skill to have as most vehicles are offered in (standard) automatic transmissions.
-Let’s delve more into rock crawling and what it entails.
+Having the ability to drive a stick-shift (manual) transmission off-road is a very helpful skill to have as most vehicles are offered in automatic transmissions.
+Modern auto transmissions shift quicker and smoother and return better gas mileage.

 10 Rock Crawling Facts